mrhenry/styleguide/front-end/scss.md

 - States get an `is-` prefix.
 The line between this and a modifier is small but open for discussion.

 Layouts are always specified with a class on the body element, in most cases `l-slug-of-current-view`.

+Modifiers:

+Prefix modifier classes like as-modifier, has-modifier, with-modifier, is-modifier so it's clear that this class is used to modify your brick or module.

 ### Yeah, but why